k2view-academy/K2View-Academy/articles/k2verify/k2verify_01_configurations/01_3_verify_settings.md

     </tr>
   </tbody>
 </table>

+   > **Note:** In this version, only CSV files are supported for file-based comparison.
+Other file formats are not supported at this time.

+   > **Note:** Each CSV file must include a header row.
+Verify uses the column names in the header to match fields between source and target.
+Files without a header row are not supported.

+   > **Note:** In this version, CSV file names must match between source and target.
+Verify expects each source file to have a counterpart with the same name in the target.
+If your target files use different names, you must provide a pre-execution Broadway flow to rename or remap them before Verify runs.
+See `Pre/Post execution flows` for how to set this up.

+**Advanced comparison configurations:**

 You can expand **Advanced Fields** to fine-tune the comparison behavior for each configuration.
 These apply to both JDBC and CSV unless noted otherwise.